project-oak/oak/oak_functions/examples/weather_lookup/README.md

 row is scaled by `cos(latitude_border)` to ensure that the width of the cells in different rows are roughly similar.
 The lengths of the northern and southern borders of a cell would be different.
 For simplicity, we use the longer border of the two to calculate the number of cells.
-This means tha most cells are slightly wider than 100km at the widest point.
+This means that most cells are slightly wider than 100km at the widest point.
 All cells in a row have exactly the same width, except for the last cell.
 The width of the last cell is slightly adjusted to make sure that the widths of all the cells in a row sum up to